 Skip to main content

-Farming and human-animal relationshipsRegulationsAnimal health
+Farm management and human-animal relationshipsRegulationsAnimal health

 Parlement européen : réponse écrite à la question E-000948/23 : Malnourished calves in Europe

-Document type Answer to question E-000948/2023 from the European Commission
+Document type: Answer to Question E-000948/2023 from the European Commission

 Authors: question: Sarah Wiener (Greens/EFA).
 Answer: Ms Kyriakides on behalf of the European Commission